Actindo-AG/Documentation/PIM/API/05_Products.md

 [comment]: <> (variant-to-be single, oder master-to-be single: Felder VariantSetId and definingAttributes müssen definiert sein, um Verknüpfen zu können)

+## Create a product family

-## Create a variant-master product structure
+[comment]: <> (Oder Create a variant-master product structure?)

-Once you have created your products, you can create a variant-master structure between them.
-You can also move a variant product to another master product.
+Once you have created your products, you can link them together to create a product family.
+A product family is a group of products comprising a master product and its variant products.
+You can also move a variant product to another product family, that is, link it to a different master product.

+A product family reflects your product structure...

+[comment]: <> (Wozu brauche ich das?)

 **Endpoint**: /Actindo.Modules.Actindo.PIM.Products.changeVariantMaster